 Know your why for wanting whatever it is you want, be it a relationship, wealth, health, a new car, a new home, a more spiritual experience or anything else you may desire.
 When you know your why, what you want becomes necessary and as the saying goes, "necessity is the mother of invention" or more specifically "of creation" for our purposes.
 It is necessity that drives creation.

 The easiest way to find the will, persistence and patience to create what you desire in your life is to make it necessary to you.
 Ask yourself why you want something and the necessity (if any) will reveal itself.
 Simply wanting something without it being necessary, usually fails to yield the same results that come with knowing your reason.
-The etymology of the word 'necessary' is from the Latin necessarius meaning 'unavoidable or indispensable'.
-In contrast, something that you desire, without it being necessary, is usually something you can do without be it because you've never had it or because you don't really know why you want it.
+The etymology of the word 'necessary' is from the Latin 'necessarius' meaning 'unavoidable or indispensable'.
+In contrast, something that you desire, without it being necessary, is usually something you can do without, whether it is because you've never had it or because you don't know why you want it.

 Necessity is so powerful that the Ancient Greeks personified this cosmic force as the goddess Ανάγκη or Ananke, deemed the most powerful director of circumstance.
 Here are some quotes from Ancient Greek philosophers on necessity:

 The ancient Greek physicist Parmenides postulated that "nature abhors a vacuum".
 It is necessity that creates the vacuums that nature seeks to fill.
 And finally, William Shakespeare in Julius Caesar put it this way: "Nature must obey necessity".